How to Create a Holiday Schedule: A Guide for Parents Sharing Child Custody

 Trust a Florida Child Custody and Visitation Lawyer to Assist with Holiday Time-Sharing

 These tips may be useful to working out holiday visitation, but they may not work for every situation.
 You may need legal help in negotiating with your child’s other parent, or you might need representation if it’s necessary to go to court regarding the issue.
 For more information on visitation issues over the holidays, please contact the Dade City child custody lawyers at the Law Office of Laurie R. Chane.
-You can schedule a free consultation with an experienced attorney by calling 352-567-0055 or visiting us online.
+You can schedule a consultation with an experienced attorney by calling 352-567-0055 or visiting us online.